 - Application Security.
-Assess if any of the application have transactions running on low security protocols, ciphers or weak key strength.
+Assess if any of the applications have transactions running on low security protocols, ciphers, or weak key strength.

 When SSL Analytics is enabled on an ADC instance, SSL statistics are recorded and logged for every SSL transaction.
 The statistics show the details of the SSL flow.
-Also, every successful connection is logged and displayed by Citrix Application Delivery Management (ADM.)
+Also, every successful connection is logged and displayed by Citrix ADM.